drodriguez28/trussme-message-sender-api/README.md

 # Trussme Business API Email Sender
-need to run it using
+## Need to run it using
 - npm run start

+## If changing environment variables
+- you need to manually restart the pipeline in Render.
+It will be in the top right corner "Manual Deploy" and then select "Restart Service"